kstenerud/concise-encoding/cbe-specification.md

     [91 01 68 88 13 93] = List containing integers (1, 5000)

-### Map Type
+### Map

 A map associates objects (keys) with other objects (values).
-Keys may be scalar or array types, and must not be `empty`.
-Values may be of any type, including other containers.
+Keys may be any mix of scalar or array types.
+A key must not be a container type or the `empty` type.
+Values may be any mix of any type, including other containers.
+All keys in a map must resolve to a unique value, even across data types.
+For example, the following keys would clash:

+ * 2000 (16-bit integer)
+ * 2000 (32-bit integer)
+ * 2000.0 (32-bit float)

 Map contents are stored as key-value pair tuples using regular object encoding (type field + possible payload):

     [91] [key 1] [value 1] [key 2] [value 2] ...
 [93]

-All keys in a map must be unique, even mathematically and across type widths.
-For example, you cannot store both 0x1000 (16-bit) and 0x00001000 (32-bit) as keys in the same map.

 Example: